Revelator Coffee: Foundation and expansion

 Revelator Coffee was incorporated under the laws of Delaware on October 9, 2013.
 The company was founded by Josh Owen, Emma Chevalier and Elizabeth Pogue, who served as president, creative director and director of operations, respectively.
 The company was officially announced in March 2014, with its corporate headquarters, including their roastery, in New Orleans, Louisiana.
 They initially planned to open four shops, one in New Orleans, another in Birmingham, Alabama and two in Chattanooga, Tennessee, to serve as pilot projects.

 In February 2015, Revelator Coffee announced that they were moving their corporate headquarters and roastery to a 10,000 square feet warehouse located in Birmingham.
 The move aimed at drawing the company's offices closer to its Birmingham-based prime location, as well finding a central spot in the south-east of the United States.

 In January 2017, Revelator Coffee acquired Wired Puppy, a Boston, Massachusetts-based coffeehouse with outposts in Boston and Provincetown, after its owner was forced to sell the company due to staff shortage.
 In March 2017, Revelator Coffee announced that they were acquiring Octane Coffee, an Atlanta, Georgia-based coffeehouse chain Tony Riffel, who co-founded Octane Coffee in 2003, became a member of Revelator Coffee's advisory board as part of the two companies' merger, before later being promoted to director of retail.
 The Octane Coffee brand was kept alive for usage on their shops, while both Revelator Coffee and Octane Coffee products were sold at each's locations.
 All Octane Coffee and Wired Puppy locations are set to be re-branded by July 2018.

 After this dramatic and rapid expansion, most locations were shuttered between 2018 and 2021.
 As of 2022, only two remain in operation.
 One in Birmingham, Alabama, and another in New Orleans.
+In December, 2023 Revelator announced on Facebook that they would be "closing their [retail] locations, to focus on serving [their] customers through our website, grocery stores, and wholesale partners." handing their New Orleans location over to Nova Espresso.